nfrastack/herald/README.md

 ## Prerequisites and Assumptions

 - Access to a DNS provider to create/update DNS records
-- Access to one of the Polling providers
+- Access to one of the Input providers

 ## Installing